casseds2/CollegeCarpool/docs/blog/blog.md

 lat/longs which I can work with.
 I then implement a URL Builder class to form a URL which I can pass to PolyDirections.
 This will build the PolyLine which will be put onto the google map.
 Routes NOT OPTIMISED yet.

+## My Eleventh Blog
+Worked on establishing the Near Frequency Controller (NFC) communication between phones.
+Successfully beamed messages between phones based off of user input so once I establish a way to select how much money is to be sent, that should be do-able.
+The money will be 'exchanged' and firebase updated.
+Also added a journey planner to Firebase.
+Each journey is saved based off of a unique timestamp and contains a date object and the name of the place along with its latitude and longitude.